einsitang/sudoku-go/README.md

 #### StrictInit

-`StrictInit` is only can solve one solution sudoku puzzle , more then one will return error message : puzzle is not one solution sudoku , if you only want solve sudoku puzzle , just use `Init`
+`StrictInit` is only can solve one solution sudoku puzzle , more then one will return error message : puzzle is not one-solution sudoku , if you only want solve sudoku puzzle , just use `Init`

+#### DLXInit

+`DLXInit` is use DLX algorithm to solve puzzle , only for very hard puzzle will faster , recommend use `Init` is well , and they not verify one-solution

 ```golang
 // test case : core_test.go